tanerijun/vitaneri-v3/src/contents/posts/how-to-integrate-utterances-with-astro/index.md

 Usually, a site that support both light mode and dark mode will have a button to toggle between the modes.
 With our current implementation, the theme only change when our component mounts.
 In other words, even if we click on the button to toggle site theme change, we have to refresh the page before Utterance know about the change.

-## A Function To Change Utterance Theme
+## Synchronizing Utterances Theme With Site Theme

 In order to make sure the Utterance theme is synced with the `theme` value in our local storage, we are going to create a function to trigger theme change manually and bind it to our light/dark mode toggle button.